Javier Garrido: Later career

 On 7 August 2015, Garrido signed a 1+1 contract with UD Las Palmas, newly promoted to the top tier, thus returning to Spain after eight years.
 On 31 May of the following year, after avoiding relegation, he was released.
 In August 2016, he signed a two-year deal at AEK Larnaca of the Cypriot First Division.

 In July 2018, Garrido returned to his hometown and signed with third-tier Real Unión; he had been training with the club for a year, but was injured in January.
 Two years later, when the club did not give him a new contract, he retired; the sudden end of the season in March due to the COVID-19 pandemic meant he could not bid farewell.

 International career

-Garrido played for Spain U-19 where he won the 2004 edition of UEFA European Under-19 Football Championship.
+Garrido played for Spain U-19 where he won the 2004 edition of UEFA European Under-19 Championship.
 He also earned four caps for Spain U-21.

 Garrido played for the Basque Country against Serbia, Estonia and Corsica from 2006 to 2016.